houndci/hound/doc/SECURITY.md

 Using OAuth2 means we do not access your GitHub password and that you can revoke our access at any time.

-We store your GitHub token in your web browser's session cookie.
-We do not store this GitHub token in our PostgreSQL database.

 We need this token in order to refresh your GitHub repositories with Hound, which we do once, immediately after you authenticate your GitHub account.
 Later, you can manually refresh your GitHub repositories with Hound at any time.